 It’s also worth mentioning that trying to sneak bud on is always riskier given its smell.
 If possible, stick to gummies and vape.

-Then there are specialty products explicitly created to eliminate the smell or detection of weed.
+Then, specialty products are explicitly created to eliminate the smell or detection of weed.